cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 excerpt: "Can I burn the table to the ground before they stop me?
 A guide to the degenerate gambling of Longshot."
 ---

 I call this my "Degenerate Gambling" deck because playing it is a wager: can I end the game before someone stops me?
-As Satwa has pointed out, this deck turns the whole table into gamblers.
+As a friend has pointed out, this deck turns the whole table into gamblers.
 Every opponent must decide on their turn if they can afford to ignore **Longshot, Rebel Bowman**.
 Any player that spends resources setting you back is also setting themselves back, while those who ignore you risk sudden death.

-Here is how we win that gamble.
+Here's how we win that gamble.

-{% include card-grid.html cards="Longshot, Rebel Bowman" %}
+{% include card-grid.html cards="Longshot, Rebel Bowman, " %}

 ### The Win Condition
 **The Goal:** We cast 15 spells with Longshot on the board to blast our opponents to death.

 **The Path to Victory:**
-We start the game with patience.
+We start the game (turns 1-3) with patience.
 Do not cast Longshot too fast.
 There are three critical reasons for this:
 1.  **Missed Triggers:** By casting too many ramp spells like **Rite of Flame** or **Lotus Petal** early, we lose out on the damage triggers those spells would generate if Longshot were already in play.
 2.  **Mana Choke:** If we ramp into Longshot too early, we usually won't have enough mana remaining on that turn (or the following turns) to initiate a storm chain.
 3.  **Card Disadvantage:** Theoretically, the deck could spend 3-4 cards to play Longshot on Turn 1.
 However, this leaves us with only two mana and—crucially—down 3-4 cards in hand.
 We need a full grip to storm off.